Featured Post

 Nature vs. Nurture in Mental Illness

-The debate between genetics (nature) and environment (nurture) is central to understanding mental illness.
-Most mental health conditions arise from an interplay of both:
+The long-standing debate between nature (genetics) and nurture (environment) is central to understanding mental illness.
+Most modern researchers agree that mental health conditions develop through a combination of both influences rather than one factor alone.

 Scientific Research and Evidence

-- Genetics may account for approximately 40–60% of risk for certain mental disorders.
+- Genetic factors may explain approximately 40–60% of vulnerability for certain mental disorders.

 Risk Factors Beyond Genetics